Theodoraldo/Budget_app/README.md

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
+- I would like to acknowledge Gregoire Vella for such an awesome design and documentation.

-- We would like to thank Microverse and anyone who contributed to the success of this project.
+- Thanks to Microverse and anyone who contributed to the success of this project.
 If we am to mention names, this readme cannot hold the list 😁😁.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>